simonsdave/yar/README.md

 ~~~~~

 * Okay, all of your infrastructure should now be running!
-Time to issue your first request to the app server thru the authentication server.
+Time to issue your first request to the App Service thru the authentication server.
 In a new terminal window issue the following commands to setup your PATH:

 ~~~~~